-- De Gmeline, p210.
-Ducornez’s details about the time and location in La Capelle of his initial meeting with Bourbon-Busset differ slightly, pp81-82.
+- Ducornez, pp81-82; De Gmeline, p210.
+Details about the time and location in La Capelle of Ducornez’s initial meeting with Bourbon-Busset differ slightly between these two sources.

-- De Gmeline, pp212.
-And Hew Pike, From the Front Line: Family Letters and Diaries.
-Reggie Tompson diary entry, ‘Thursday 7th November’, in Chapter Five, p57.
+- Hew Pike, From the Front Line: Family Letters and Diaries.
+‘Thursday 7th November’, p57.
 (Pen & Sword Military, 2008.)
 See also “On the German Side of the Crossing Point”, ‘Will reach the front at midday’ in this article.

-- De Gmeline, p215.
-The newspaper versions of this telegram give 5:00 pm precisely – German time presumably – as the expected arrival time.
-The information apparently sent to La Capelle omitted some details contained in the message.
+- Newspaper versions of this telegram give 5:00 pm precisely – German time presumably – as the expected arrival time.
+The information apparently sent to La Capelle omitted some of the details contained in the message.
 See Smith article on this website about the ‘Spa-Senlis Telegrams’.

 - De Gmeline, pp218-219, writes about the message being received at Senlis and prompting General Weygand to have the armistice railway carriages moved to Rethondes.

 - Laiss, pp41-43; de Gmeline, pp213-215; Ducornez, pp81-82.
-Laiss does not point out any difference between French and German time, thus giving the impression that 1:30 pm for the start of the German cease-fire was 1:30 pm French time.
-De Gmeline identifies 1:30 pm as being the German time for the start of the cease-fire, and converts it (twice) to French time.
+Laiss does not point out any difference between French and German time, thus giving the impression that 1:30 pm for the start of this German cease-fire was 1:30 pm French time.
+De Gmeline identifies 1:30 pm as being the German time and converts it (twice) to French time.
 Ducornez does not record that the Germans made known a cease-fire on their side of the lines.